Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: An informal introduction

-It was noticed early on, in NMR spectroscopy, that intermittency can be associated strongly to non-linear noise excitation.
-See for example Bl\"umich \cite{Blumich}; Lindner et al \cite{LindnerEtAl} contains a survey of many related ideas in the physics literature.
-In the present context, this informal observation is equivalent to the existence of a non-linear relationship between the energy $\|u_t\|_{L^2(G)}$ of the solution at time $t$ and the level $\lambda$ of the noise.
-A precise form of such a relationship will follow as a ready consequence of our present work in all cases where the solution is known [and/or expected] to be intermittent.
-In fact, the main findings of this paper will imply that typically, when the solution is intermittent, there is a near-dichotomy: \begin{itemize} \item On one hand, if $G$ is discrete then the energy of the solution behaves roughly as $\exp\{\text{const}\cdot\lambda^2\}$; \item on the other hand, if $G$ is connected then the energy behaves at least as badly as $\exp\{\text{const}\cdot\lambda^4\}$. \end{itemize} And quite remarkably, these properties do not depend in an essential way on the operator $\mathscr{L}$; they depend only on the connectivity properties of the underlying state space $G$.
+It was noticed early on, in NMR spectroscopy, that intermittency can be associated strongly to nonlinear noise excitation.
+See, for example, Bl\"umich \cite{Blumich}; Lindner et al. \cite{LindnerEtAl} contains a survey of many related ideas in the physics literature.
+In the present context, this informal observation is equivalent to the existence of a nonlinear relationship between the energy $\llVert u_t\rrVert _{L^2(G)}$ of the solution at time $t$ and the level $\lambda$ of the noise.
+A precise form of such a relationship will follow as a ready consequence of our present work in all cases where the solution is known (and/or expected) to be intermittent.
+In fact, the main findings of this paper will imply that typically, when the solution is intermittent, there is a near-dichotomy: \begin{itemize} \item On one hand, if $G$ is discrete then the energy of the solution behaves roughly as $\exp\{\operatorname{const}\cdot\,\lambda^2\}$; \item on the other hand, if $G$ has a connected locally compact Hausdorff Abelian subgroup, then the said energy behaves at least as badly as $\exp\{\operatorname {const}\cdot\,\lambda^4\}$. \end{itemize} And quite remarkably, these properties do not depend in an essential way on the operator $\mathscr{L}$; they depend only on the connectivity properties of the underlying state space $G$.

-Every standard numerical method for solving (SHE) that is known to us begins by first discretizing $G$ and $\mathscr{L}$.
-Our results suggest that nearly all such methods will fail generically when we use them to predict the size of the biggest intermittency islands [or shocks, or spikes] of the solution to (SHE).
-In a separate project we hope to address this problem by presenting a problem-dependent ``practical remedy.''
+Every standard numerical method for solving (\ref{SHE}) that is known to us begins by first discretizing $G$ and $\mathscr{L}$.
+Our results suggest that when $\lambda$ is modestly large, then nearly all such methods will generically underestimate by a vast margin when we use them to predict the size of the biggest intermittency islands (or shocks, or spikes) of the solution to (\ref{SHE}).

 Other SPDE models are analyzed in a companion paper \cite{KhKim} which should ideally be read before the present paper.
 That paper is less abstract than this one and, as such, has fewer mathematical prerequisites.
 We present in that paper the surprising result that the stochastic heat equation on an interval is typically significantly more noise excitable than the stochastic wave equation on the real line.